EidMuhammadlaghari/flutter_application_1/README.md

 - **Email Notifications**: Send email reminders for tasks to specified recipients.
 - **Real-time Updates**: Tasks are fetched from Firestore and updated in real-time.

-## Screenshots

-(You can include any screenshots of the app's UI here)

 ---

 ## Tech Stack